 The power that the evangelical Christian lobby and the Alt-Right hold within the Republican Party threatens the progress that people of color, women, and the LGBTQ community have made over the past 50 years.
 We make it that much easier to entrap us in the snare of oppression when we create a narrative of woman that restricts and excludes.
 Our fight for social justice is meaningless if we do not examine our own actions with the same rigor we apply to others.
 We become an unwitting voice for the oppressor when we justify denying acceptance to our trans sisters because their path to becoming a woman was different than our own.

 About the Author: Jenn Kowalski is a Licensed Social Worker with a Masters in Social Work from The Ohio State University.
-She writes about living with chronic illness, politics, health, and social issues in her blog jkkowalskwrites.com.
-She is a white cis-woman who identifies as pansexual.
-For more about her please click here and for more about Jenn’s experience with Lupus & Fibromyalgia click here
+They write about living with chronic illness, politics, health, and social issues in her blog jkkowalskwrites.com.
+They are a white, Genderqueer Femme, pansexual.
+For more about them please click here and for more about Jenn’s experience with Lupus & Fibromyalgia click here